amanichennu201/firstrepo/README.md

 # firstrepo
-what is the purpose of the repo
+what is the purpose of the repo..?

 my name is amani chennu

 this is just a basic repository to play around with

+i modified the file